Mexico City: Cycling

 The Mexico City local government oversees the administration of Ecobici, North America's second-largest bicycle sharing system.
 Established to promote sustainable urban transportation, Ecobici facilitates convenient access to bicycles for residents and visitors alike.
 As of September 2013, the system comprised 276 stations strategically positioned across an expansive area extending from the Historic center to Polanco, a prominent district in the city.
 Within this network, approximately 4,000 bicycles are available for public use, enabling individuals to navigate the metropolitan landscape efficiently and reduce reliance on traditional motorized modes of transportation.
-Ecobici serves as a model for environmentally conscious urban mobility initiatives, reflecting Mexico City's commitment to fostering sustainable development and enhancing the quality of life for its populace.